Alternative Mesothelioma Treatment Options

-Chiropractic care is an alternative therapy used to help mesothelioma cancer patients manage pain while going through conventional treatments like chemotherapy.
+Chiropractic care is an alternative therapy used to help mesothelioma cancer patients manage pain while going through conventional treatments such as chemotherapy.

-Craniosacral Therapy is an alternative treatment that can help manage pain and the side effects of more conventional treatments for mesothelioma.
+Craniosacral therapy, a process of light touches on the bones of the skull, spine, and pelvis, is an alternative treatment aimed at releasing tension and improving body movement.
+This type of therapy can help manage pain and the side effects of more conventional treatments for mesothelioma.

 Dance therapy is an expressive method of treatment that helps patients connect with the emotional issues that exist when dealing with a serious illness like mesothelioma cancer.

 The Emotional Freedom Technique (EFT) is used as a complementary therapy to other conventional mesothelioma cancer treatments to help relieve pain and anxiety in patients.

 The Chinese practice of feng shui recommends making changes to a cancer patient’s environment to enhance the flow of qi.
 This complementary therapy can support mesothelioma cancer patients throughout their mesothelioma treatment.